tobiassjosten/tobiassjosten.github.io/books/php-in-action/index.md

 category: php
 tags: [php]
 amazonURL: http://amzn.to/NBbGGr
-image: /php/php-in-action.jpg
+image: php-in-action.jpg
 summary: Objects, Design, Agility — the subtitle sums it up well; PHP In Action is a book all about object oriented architecture in PHP.
 ---
-"Objects, Design, Agility" — the subtitle sums the book up well; **PHP In Action** is all about *object oriented architecture* in PHP.
+"Objects, Design, Agility" — the subtitle sums the book up quite well; **PHP In Action** is all about *object oriented programming* in PHP.
+I owe its authors a lot for having introduced me to the wonderful world of OOP.

-It starts off with an introduction to classes, objects and inheritance.
+<a href="{{ page.amazonURL }}" rel="nofollow" data-clicktrack-category="Affiliate" data-clicktrack-label="Amazon">PHP In Action</a> starts off with an introduction to classes, objects and inheritance.
 For the beginner programmer this is vital reading but if you can already tell an interface from an abstract class, you might as well skip ahead to part two.

 The second chapter is what I felt was the gem of this book — *test-driven development*.
 It goes through the why, what and how to test your code.
 Even complex cases are discussed and we are shown examples of how to mock integrations with other network services.